Emmanuel Baptist Church

 SECTION 2 – ADMISSION

 Any person seeking membership in Emmanuel Baptist Church shall be recommended by the elders after he/she has satisfied them as to the genuineness of his/her profession and purpose.
 Each candidate for membership shall give his/her testimony of salvation to the church in assembly and shall be received into the fellowship by the vote of the congregation in one of the following ways:

 1. Profession of faith in the Lord Jesus Christ followed by baptism; or

 2. Statement of experience of regeneration, if already baptized as a believer; or

-- On the promise of a letter of recommendation from another Church which affirms the same fundamentals of the faith held by Emmanuel Baptist Church, in its defense of the once delivered faith; or
+3. On the promise of a letter of recommendation from another Church which affirms the same fundamentals of the faith held by Emmanuel Baptist Church, in its defense of the once delivered faith or

 4. Restoration, if having been excluded from the membership of Emmanuel Baptist Church, and upon confession of his/her errors, giving satisfactory evidence of repentance.